153rd Infantry Regiment (United States)

-The 153d Infantry Regiment (First Arkansas) is a United States infantry regiment, currently represented in the Arkansas Army National Guard by the 1st Battalion, 153rd Infantry, headquartered at Malvern, Arkansas, and 2nd Battalion, 153rd Infantry, headquartered at Searcy, Arkansas, elements of the 39th Brigade Combat Team.
+The 153rd Infantry Regiment (First Arkansas) is a United States infantry regiment, currently represented in the Arkansas Army National Guard by the 1st Battalion, 153rd Infantry, headquartered at Malvern, Arkansas, and 2nd Battalion, 153rd Infantry, headquartered at Searcy, Arkansas, elements of the 39th Brigade Combat Team.
 The regiment was also represented by the 3rd Battalion, 153rd Infantry Regiment headquartered at Warren, Arkansas until that unit was deactivated on 5 September 2005.
 The regiment was activated as the 1st Arkansas Volunteer Infantry for the Spanish–American War, but did not deploy overseas.
 The regiment was activated for World War I, redesignated as the 153rd Infantry and shipped to France as a part of the 39th Division, but became a replacement division and personnel were reassigned to other AEF units.
 The regiment was activated for World War II and deployed to the Aleutian Islands, participating in the Aleutian Islands Campaign.
 Recently, elements of the regiment have participated in two deployments in support of Operation Iraqi Freedom, in 2004 and again in 2008.

 Formation of the 1st Arkansas, State Troops

 Two units claimed the name '1st Arkansas' during the American Civil War, one Confederate and one on the Union side, but neither have a direct connection to the 153d Infantry.
 These units were each recruited in the state by national governments for service in their respective army.
 Neither of them had any connection to the militia units of the State of Arkansas.

 The 1st Arkansas (State Troops) was organized from Volunteer Companies organized in the Arkansas State Militia.
 Several of these Volunteer Companies had participated in the seizure of the Federal Arsenal at Little Rock in January 1861.
 These units were enrolled in state service on 14 May 1861 at Mound City, six miles upstream of Memphis on the Mississippi River.
 Captain Patrick R. Cleburne, of the Yell Rifles, was appointed colonel of the regiment.
 This unit was placed under the command of Col. Patrick Cleburne, and was enrolled in Confederate service on 23 July 1861, at Pitman's Ferry, AR and was initially designated as the '1st Arkansas Infantry'.
 However, the Confederate War Department discovered that there was already a 1st Arkansas Infantry, under Colonel James Fleming Fagan.
-The 1st Regiment, Arkansasa State Troops, was thus redesignated as the 15th Arkansas Infantry Regiment, on 31 December 1861.
+The 1st Regiment, Arkansas State Troops, was thus redesignated as the 15th Arkansas Infantry Regiment, on 31 December 1861.
 Due to battle losses, the 13th and 15th Arkansas Regiments were consolidated on 20 December 1862, just before the Battle of Murfreesboro.
 Toward the end of the civil war, ten depleted Arkansas regiments, including the 15th Arkansas, were merged to form the 1st Arkansas Consolidated Infantry, 9 April 1865.
 This regiment surrendered with the Army of Tennessee at Greensboro, North Carolina, 26 April 1865.
 The 15th Arkansas was composed of Militia units from the following counties: